 Emergency Department Care and Disposition

 Institute cardiac monitoring and support the ABCs.
 Establish intravenous (IV) or intraosseous (IO) access early.
-Careful airway management is critical in ASA-poisoned patients: a sudden drop in serum pH due to respiratory failure can precipitously worsen ASA toxicity, and careful ventilation guided by acid-base status is essential in the intubated patient.
-Respiratory acidosis frequently occurs shortly after a mechanical ventilator is set to ...
+Careful airway management is critical in ASA-poisoned patients: a sudden drop in serum pH due to respiratory failure can precipitously worsen ASA toxicity, and careful ventilation guided by acid-base ...